By 1900, as a result of the Dawes Act and the Curtis Act, approximately one-half of land previously owned by Indian tribes was owned by whites.

 In 2010, Oklahoma's football program ranked 12th in attendance among American colleges, with an average of 84,738 people attending its home games.

-In 2010, the state's largest church memberships were in the Southern Baptist Convention (886,394 members), the United Methodist Church (282,347), the Roman Catholic Church (178,430), and the Assemblies of God (85,926) and Church of Jesus Christ of Latter-day Saints (LDS Church) (47,349).
+In 2010, the largest church memberships in Oklahoma were in the Southern Baptist Convention, the United Methodist Church, the Roman Catholic Church, the Assemblies of God, and the Church of Jesus Christ of Latter-day Saints (LDS Church).

 Since 2010, the English language has been official in the state of Oklahoma.

-In mid-2011, Oklahoma had a civilian labor force of 1.7 million.
-The government sector provided the most jobs, with 339,300 in 2011.
+In mid-2011, Oklahoma had a civilian labor force of 1.7 million, with non-farm employment around 1.5 million.
+The government sector provided the most jobs.

-In 2012, the Oklahoma House passed HCR 1024, which would change the state motto from "Labor Omnia Vincit" to "Oklahoma—In God We Trust!"
+In 2012, the House passed HCR 1024, which would change the state motto from "Labor Omnia Vincit" to "Oklahoma—In God We Trust!"

 Oklahoma had an all-Republican congressional delegation from 2013 to 2019.

-Between 2010 and 2014, 125,989 Oklahomans were estimated to have lived with at least one undocumented family member.
+Between 2010 and 2014, 125,989 Oklahomans having lived with at least one undocumented family member.

-In 2014, the Oklahoma City Blue, of the NBA G League, relocated to Oklahoma City from Tulsa, where they were formerly known as the Tulsa 66ers.
+In 2014, the Oklahoma City Blue of the NBA G League relocated to Oklahoma City from Tulsa, where they were formerly known as the Tulsa 66ers.

 Although registered Republicans were a minority in the state until 2015, Oklahoma has been carried by Republican presidential candidates in all but one election since 1952.